CAFxX/mgo/README.md

 ## Usage

+### Build time

 When building your code just replace `go build [...]` with `mgo [...]`: the resulting executable will contain 4 variants, each optimized for one of `GOAMD64=v1`, `GOAMD64=v2`, `GOAMD64=v3` and `GOAMD64=v4`, and a launcher that will pick the appropriate one at runtime.

+Using `MGO_GZIP=n`, with `n` from `1` to `9`, will transparently use gzip to compress and decompress the variants embedded in the executable.
+This reduces the size the size of the executable, at the cost of additional overhead when the executable is launched.

+### Run time

 At runtime it is possible to override which variant is used by specifying in the `GOAMD64` environment variable one of the values `v1`, `v2`, `v3`, or `v4`.